zoltan-nz/hadoop/nwen-406-zoltan-debre.md

 My goal with this assignment is not only to be able to run Hadoop tasks on a previously created environment, but also I would like to learn and setup Hadoop environment from scratch.
 Additionally, I prefer fully reproducible, portable solution, which can be installed by anyone, without using a predefined setup, so it can work outside of our campus.
 For this reason I will use `maven` for managing Java dependencies.

 At the end of this report I describe how I created an up to date portable and standard Docker container for Hadoop and how I use that main container image inside this project.
+It is recommended to run these scripts using Docker container, especially if the environment (Java, Maven, Hadoop) is not available on the host computer.

 ## PART 0 - Setup Hadoop on MacOS